resthub/resthub.org/backbone-stack.rst

 Helpers
 -------

-**Handlebars Helpers** provided by resthub are documented here: :ref:`handlebars-helpers`
+**Handlebars Helpers** provided by RESThub are documented here: :ref:`handlebars-helpers`

 Complementary libs
 ==================

-**Complementary libs** provided by resthub are documented here: :ref:`complementary-libs`
+**Additional libs** provided by RESThub are documented here: :ref:`complementary-libs`

 .. _resthub-extensions:

 Resthub extensions
 ==================

-For some of suggested embedded libs, resthub provides extensions.
+RESThub provides librairies extensions for some of the suggested embedded libs.

 These extensions can be found, as any other custom resthub lib, in ``js/resthub`` directory.